-This article describes how to use R code with a Date/Time variable to create dynamic custom variables which can be used as filters.
+This article describes how to use R code with a Date/Time variable to create dynamic custom variables that can be used as filters.

 Requirements

 A Date/Time variable.
 In this example, we use a date variable called StartDate.
-Data in R is in the format YYYY/MM/DD:
+Data in R is in the format YYYY/MM/DD as seen below.
+For more info on how to get your string into a Date/Time variable, see How to Easily Convert Strings to Times and Dates in R with flipTime.

 Method